AliceWonderland/Fuzz-App/README.md

 ![](https://github.com/AliceWonderland/Fuzz-App/blob/master/fuzz-app.png)

 ## What Is It?
-A single static HTML page built to illustrate a responsive nav skeleton cross-browser and platform compatible written in vanilla everything.
+A single static HTML page built to illustrate a responsive nav skeleton with cross-browser and platform compatibilty in mind.
+Written in vanilla everything.

 All scripts are processed on the client-side (in the browser).
 Requires no server or server-side processing or compiling.

-Pure CSS for Responsive behavior.
-No JS.
+Responsive Behavior in plain CSS.
+No JS, Libraries, or APIs.

 Live Demo: http://alicechuang.com/nerdery/fuzz/